mdirolf/mongo-appengine-connector/README.rst

 - Index creation ignores the "Ancestor" option.
 This option would just create an index on '_id', which MongoDB creates automatically anyway.

-Credits
+Authors
 =======
+- Mike Dirolf (mdirolf)
+  - Original implementation

-- Tobias Rodäbel <tobias.rodaebel@googlemail.com>
+- Tobias Rodäbel (Tobias)

-  - Fix for newer versions of AppEngine
+  - Fixes and maintenance for newer versions of AppEngine